Skip to content

 At the moment the controller (piper) only streams commands to Moonraker, and thus only works with Klipper.

 It would require some coding effort to support, for example, the RepRap firmware (RRF) on the Duet, or Marlin firmware on other boards, with their native firmware.
-Originally this project worked with GRBL, which was replaced because it could only drive 3 axes (and we needed at least 5).
+Originally this project worked with GRBL, which was replaced because it could only drive 3 axes (and we needed at least 5), and code for it can be found in archived branches of OLA's git repos.

 The changes mostly involve creating a new controller class in piper, mimicking KlipperCommander in all ways, and replacing KlipperCommander with it in the Controller class.